Prosecutors drop charges against Adnan Syed, subject of "Serial" podcast, in 1999 killing

 Syed has maintained his innocence for decades and captured the attention of millions in 2014 when the debut season of "Serial" focused on the case and raised doubts about some of the evidence, including cellphone tower data.

-Baltimore City State's Attorney Marilyn Mosby told CBS Baltimore in September she was waiting on DNA tests before deciding whether to retry Syed.
+In September, Mosby told CBS Baltimore she was waiting on DNA tests before deciding whether to retry Syed.

 "If that DNA comes back inconclusive, I will certify that he's innocent," Mosby told the station.
 "If it comes back to two alternative suspects, I will certify that he's innocent.
 If it comes back to Adnan Syed, the state is still in a position to proceed upon the prosecution."